ooni/ooni.org/content/support/faq.md

 Back in 2011, Tor Project developers started creating open methodologies and frameworks with the goal of measuring various forms of network interference, resulting in the creation of OONI.
-Over the years, OONI was [one of the projects hosted under The Tor Project Inc.](https://2019.www.torproject.org/projects/projects.html.en).

-The Tor Project served as OONI's fiscal sponsor between 2012 to 2020, and we [continue to collaborate](https://ooni.org/partners/tor-project/) on measuring Tor reachability.

-OONI is currently fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/), but we operate independently in terms of fundraising and governance.
+Between 2011 to 2019, OONI was one of the projects [hosted under The Tor Project](https://2019.www.torproject.org/projects/projects.html.en).
+As of 2020, OONI is fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/), but we operate independently in terms of fundraising and governance.

+We continue to be part of the Tor community and to [collaborate](https://ooni.org/partners/tor-project/) on measuring Tor reachability.

 ### Where is OONI based?

-OONI is a global project, with a global community.
+OONI is a global project, with a global community and an international team.

+Over the years, OONI team members have hailed from multiple countries, including Italy, Greece, South Africa, Cameroon, India, Russia, Germany, and Slovenia.

-The OONI team is not from a specific country, as we've never had a physical office, and we've always worked online.
-Our current team members are from Italy, Greece, South Africa, and India.
+We are not based in any particular country, as we've never had a physical office, and we've always worked remotely online.

 ### What is OONI's legal status?

 OONI is a non-profit project, but doesn't have a legally registered entity.

-[The Tor Project](https://www.torproject.org/) served as our fiscal sponsor between 2012 to 2020.
-More recently, we are fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/), which is a non-profit digital rights organization registered in Italy.
+Between 2011 to 2019, OONI was a project of [The Tor Project](https://www.torproject.org/) (a 501(c)(3) nonprofit registered in the U.S).
+As of 2020, we are fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/), which is a non-profit digital rights organization registered in Italy.

-Despite being fiscally sponsored by others (primarily the Tor Project over the years), we have always operated independently in terms of fundraising and governance.

 ### How can I get involved?